Danko-Lab/proseq2.0/README.md

 export dog_chinfo=/local/storage/data/canFam3/canFam3.chromInfo
 ```

-3.
-Using --UIM1=6 to replace -b6 in the old script(proseqMapper.bsh) if you have experiences in old version.
+3. Using --UMI1=6 to replace -b6 if you have used it in the old version (proseqMapper.bsh).